 How do investments differ from savings?

 Saving: Is putting money aside to use in the future.
 Often this money will be used for a specific purpose or for use in the event of an emergency.
 With savings there is a very low risk to your money and will often involve using a bank or building society account.
 You normally get back the amount you put in plus some interest, although the interest you can earn is limited.

 Investing: Is using some of your money to buy assets that have the potential to increase in value over the long term.
 Investing can produce higher returns than saving alone, although you must be willing to accept a higher level of risk.

 All savings and investments are exposed to some risk, although the amount and type of risk will vary.
 For example, saving into a bank or building society account exposes your money to the risk of losing value in real terms if the interest earned doesn’t keep up with inflation, although there is little risk to your original capital.
 On the other hand a stock market based investment might provide a higher return than inflation but your original investment can fall as well as rise.

 It could be worth considering investing if:

-- You would like to have greater returns from the money you save each month.
+- You would like to try and achieve a greater return from your money

 - You have an alternative ‘emergency’ fund to cover any expenses for six months or so.